 Ecological function: disturbance-adapted colonizer of bare ground; pose threat to some native butterflies who lay their eggs on the plant which is toxic to their larvae and eggs.

-History: Alliaria petiolata has a long tradition in Europe as a green consumed in late winter and early spring and was introduced into North America in the 1800’s for medicinal and culinary purposes.
-It is now found across most of the US and in parts of Canada and is considered a noxious weed in many US states.
+History / human uses: A. petiolata has a long tradition in Europe as a green consumed in late winter and early spring and was introduced into North America in the 1800’s for medicinal and culinary purposes.
 The leaves are believed to strengthen the digestive system and have other medicinal uses.
-Internally, the leaves have been used to treat bronchitis, asthma and eczema, and used as an antiseptic to relieve itching caused by insect bites.
+Internally, the leaves have been used to treat bronchitis, asthma, ulcers, and eczema, and used as an antiseptic to relieve itching caused by insect bites.
 The leaves are high vitamins A and C content.
-The stalks of garlic mustard can be used to make a green paper.
+The stalks of garlic mustard can be used to make a green paper and a yellow dye can be obtained from the whole plant.